International sanctions: how it works

 Diamonds

 Trade in rough diamonds is also subject to sanctions.
-These are 'conflict diamonds' or 'blood diamonds'.
+These are known as conflict diamonds or blood diamonds.
 Rebels trade these precious stones to finance an armed conflict with their country's government.
 The Kimberley Process is an international alliance dedicated to eliminating conflict diamonds from the trade.
 The Antwerp World Diamond Centre offers more information about importing or exporting rough diamonds.

 3. Travel and visa restrictions